 To apply please send a cover letter, curriculum vitae, and the names and contact information of two potential recommenders to Kate Wassum (email@example.com).
 Informal inquiries are encouraged.

-We are currently accepting graduate students.
 We take graduate students through the UCLA Neuroscience Interdepartmental program

 Informal inquiries regarding the possibility of joining the lab as a graduate student are encouraged and should be directed to Kate Wassum (firstname.lastname@example.org).